 Kentucky Probate

-To put it simply, ‘probate’ is what happens to the estate of a person when they pass away.
-It is the legal mechanism by which property, business, belongings, and any money that is left, is disbursed among the heirs.
+Probate is what happens to a person's estate when they pass away.
+It is the legal mechanism by which property, business, belongings, and any money left are disbursed among the heirs.

-Clearly, this process is much easier if the deceased has prepared a legally binding document to instruct the executors of the estate on exactly where they want the different assets to be distributed – usually by way of a will or a living trust.
+This process is much easier if the deceased has prepared a legally binding document to instruct the estate executors on where they want the different assets to be distributed – usually by a will or a living trust.
 These instructions will identify the beneficiaries and what it is wished for them to receive.
-However, in many cases, these legal documents do not exist, which means that the courts will decide how to proceed.
+However, these legal documents do not exist in many cases, meaning the courts will decide how to proceed.

 Call us today to get your affairs organized and in order!